dfintha/barge/README.md

 - **`fortran_standard` (string, optional)**:
   The FORTRAN standard used for the FORTRAN source files, in a format like "f2003".
 The default is "f2003".
+- **`cobol_standard` (string, optional)**:
+  The Cobol standard used for the Cobol source files, in a format like "cobol2014".
+The default is "cobol2014".
 - **`external_libraries` (list of objects, optional)**:
   The list of external libraries to link with.
 This is a list of objects, which are represented in one of the following ways.